flbdx/maskuni/README.md

 ## Masks

-Masks are single line strings build by concatenating what to use at each position :
+Masks are single line strings build by concatenating what to use at each position:
 - a single char, which will be always used at this position
 - a named charset (`?K`)